rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 The response of the “validator” is sent back to the user’s computer and it’s visualized as either a confirmation message (“everything went fine!”) or a set of error messages.

+-  Confirmation text on the web page
+(it may be appropriate to move the keyboard focus to the error message)
+-  **Aria-live announcement**

+-  Confirmation message in the page `<title>` if the submission causes a page reload or a new page load.

 **Unlike client validation server-side validation is returned as part of the page content, They do not alter the page and are not status notifications.**